 There’s no slowing down innovation and web design trends are no exception.
-Many web designers are already pushing the envelope in 2017 and setting trends that seamlessly merge beauty and user experience.
+Many web designers are already pushing the envelope and setting trends that seamlessly merge beauty and user experience.
 Let’s take a look at a few of the major trends making a big impact on web design.

 1: Bold, Prominent Type

 Messaging is getting the royal treatment in 2017.
-More designers are embracing big, bold type that’s prominently displayed above the fold.
+More designers are embracing big, bold type that’s prominently above the fold.
 It looks like design is catching up with that now-clichéd saying: content is king.

 The fact that the type is prominent, doesn’t necessarily mean it needs to be huge.
 It’s more about dedicating prime space above the fold to your main message.